- Congressional App Challenge Winner (2014)

 - Connecticut Educators Computer Association Conference Presenter (2013)

-- "Senior Gund among App challenge winners" (2014, Ridgefield Press)
+- Ridgefield Press: "Senior Gund among App challenge winners" (2014)

-- "School App by Senior Devin Gund in National Contest" (2014, HamletHub)
+- Ridgefield HamletHub: "School App by Senior Devin Gund in National Contest" (2014)

-- "Ridgefield app maker awarded for innovation" (2014, Ridgefield Press)
+- Ridgefield Press: "Ridgefield app maker awarded for innovation" (2014)

-- "Students Recognized for Creativity and Innovation" (2014, Community Foundation for Greater New Haven)
+- Community Foundation for Greater New Haven: "Students Recognized for Creativity and Innovation" (2014)

-- "Ridgefield Student Develops the First Ridgefield Public School App" (2012, HamletHub)
+- Ridgefield HamletHub: "Ridgefield Student Develops the First Ridgefield Public School App" (2012)

 At the start of my sophomore year in high school, Hurricane Irene slammed through my town, downing power lines, uprooting trees, and causing millions of dollars in property damage.
 With inoperable phone lines and little mobile web support, Ridgefield’s public school system had few functioning forms of communication.
 This information vacuum troubled me, and I realized that I could put my newly self-taught programming abilities to work helping my town.
 I developed myRPS, an iOS app to allow direct communication of emergency alerts from schools to families.
 One year after Irene, Superstorm Sandy unleashed even more damage on Ridgefield, but this time myRPS helped to prevent chaos with real-time alerts about damage and closings.